AlltidSemester1337/MetaMusic/README.md

 Upon building project and executing integration tests

+Also enabled for the following actuator endpoints:

+    /actuator/httpexchanges

 # Local run prerequisites

 Set up and have postgresql server running, define proper values for the following env variables: